Philosophical Counselling can take you to the next level...

 Code of Ethics

-As a certified APPA (American Philosophical Practitioners Association), APA (American Psychological Association) a member of the OACCPP, and the OAMHP and CRPO, I abide by a code of ethics.
+As a certified member of the American Philosophical Practitioners Association (APPA), the American Psychological Association (APA), the Ontario Association of Mental Health Professionals (OAMHP), and the College of Registered Psychotherapists of Ontario (CRPO), I abide by a code of ethics.
 To read a version of the code of ethics I abide by, click here.